pugnascotia/spring-react-boilerplate/README.md

 ## Testing the webpack bundle

-In order to pre-empty runtime errors with Nashorn loading the bundle, a test script is executed by Maven during the `test-compile` phase, located at `src/test/js/test_bundle.js`.
+In order to preempt runtime errors with Nashorn loading the bundle, a test script is executed by Maven during the `test-compile` phase, located at `src/test/js/test_bundle.js`.
 If this script fails, you can diagnose the problem
 by: